StevenJiajunli/MetabolismExplorer/README.md

 <img width="1536" height="1024" alt="ChatGPT Image 2025年8月7日 17_20_06" src="https://github.com/user-attachments/assets/aa8a6109-2672-4375-8599-67317fa112ef" />

-Welcome to MetabolismExplorer!
+olismExplorer is a powerful tool designed for high-throughput metabolic state analysis.

+🔍 We have curated:

-We have curated 134 metabolism-related gene sets and 3,673 metabolite-associated gene sets.
+134 🧬 metabolism-related gene sets

+3,673 💥 metabolite-associated gene sets

+🧪 What you need:
+Just provide your expression matrix and sample classification.

+🚀 What you get:
-Simply input your expression matrix and sample classification, and the tool will perform high-throughput analysis to uncover metabolic state differences—helping guide your future research with ease and precision!
+The tool will automatically identify differential metabolic states, helping you uncover key biological insights and guide your downstream research with ease and precision.